Open navigation

 Note: This number will automatically update when the Business-Wide Labor Cost Worksheet is completed.

 c.
-Worksheet - Selecting this hyperlink will open a modal to help you calculate the total cost of overhead, or indirect expenses.
-Once all applicable fields have been filled in, select Save or Save & Apply to Current Labor.
+Worksheet - Selecting this hyperlink opens a modal to calculate total overhead and indirect expenses.
+Once complete, select Save or Save & Apply to Current Labor.

 Note: This worksheet is not unique to each Labor, but rather is a global, business-wide worksheet to calculate cost.
-You may wish to have your accountant to help with this.
+You may wish to have your accountant help with this.
+For more information, please see Labor Cost Worksheet.

 d.
 COGS / Expense Account - Select the appropriate account for Cost of Goods Sold or Expenses from the dropdown.